Abstract Submission Deadline: 24 October 2019, 23:59 CET

-- Use screen resolution 16:9 otherwise we will not be able to show your presentation (you will find instructions at the end of the document on how to prepare your presentation in 16:9).
-Do not forget to add the slide with your Conflict of Interest available on the website.
+- Use screen resolution 16:9 otherwise we will not be able to show your presentation (you will find instructions below on how to prepare your presentation in 16:9).
+Do not forget to add the Conflict of Interest slide available on the website.

 - Keynote presentations (Mac/Macintosh™ hardware) are not compatible and cannot be used!